Who is this for?

 Cranfield hosts the applied mycology group, an internationally-recognised Centre of Excellence in specialised areas of the application of fungal technology in the food, environment and health sectors.
 This centre has more than 30 years of experience in mycotoxin management and enjoys an excellent scientific reputation within the area, with 250+ scientific papers and extensive dissemination in industrial magazines, including:

 - Cranfield and University College Dublin look into risk of mycotoxin contamination in oats

 - Minimising mycotoxin risks in real time

 T-2 and HT-2 in oats

 Since 2012, the EU and the UK have an indicative level for T-2 and HT-2 mycotoxin contamination levels in oats, with potential enforcement of a maximum level in the near future.
-This is an imminent threat to the industry, especially, as currently routine checks are very sparse.
-It is a challenge especially as Fusarium langsethiae, the main producer of T-2 and HT-2, lack visual symptoms, resulting in challenges to assess the level of toxin contamination and/or sort the contaminated grains.
+This is an imminent threat to the industry, especially as currently routine checks are very sparse.
+It is a challenge, particularly as Fusarium langsethiae, the main producer of T-2 and HT-2, lack visual symptoms, resulting in challenges to assess the level of toxin contamination and/or sort the contaminated grains.

 Aflatoxin in peanuts

 Aflatoxins are among the most carcinogenic substances naturally known.
 We have been actively joining the worldwide effort for the last 30 years in developing mitigation strategies to minimise their exposure in the worldwide agrifood chain.
 More recently, founders of the Cranfield Mycotoxin Training Hub have developed the NutriNuts project jointly with Haramaya University and Hilina Enriched Foods to develop our sister Ethiopian Mycotoxin Training Hub, currently training and increasing awareness of aflatoxin challenges in Ethiopia.